Marguerite Moilliet Rogers: Legacy

 Rogers was the first woman to graduate from Rice University with a PhD in physics, 1940.

 She was the first woman department head at the Naval Ordnance Test Station and the first woman to hold a public law position.

 In 2023, the Dr. Marguerite “Peggy” Rogers Laboratory was established at the Naval Air Warfare Center Weapons Division in China Lake, California dedicated in her memory.
 It is a major research, development, test, and evaluation facility.

+Personal life

+Marguerite "Peggy" Moilliet (Rogers) married Fred Terry Rogers, Jr. in 1937.
+They had five children.
+Her husband died suddenly of a heart attack in 1956.
+Upon her husband’s death, Rogers moved herself, her five children, and her mother to England to be closer to her brother.
+After a year, the family returned to the U.S.